A characterization of the 2-fusion system of L_4(q)

 \section{The $2$-rank $3$ case}

 Continuing the notation from Section~\ref{S:2central}, we prove here the following reduction. \begin{theorem} Let $\F$ be a fusion system on $S$ satifying Hypothesis~\ref{H:main}.
 Then $T$ is of $2$-rank $4$. \end{theorem} Throughout this section, assume to the contrary that $T$ is of $2$-rank $3$.
 By Hypothesis~\ref{H:main}, $S$ is also of $2$-rank $3$.
-From Proposition~\ref{P:2centralfinal}, we may assume that
+From Proposition~\ref{P:2centralfinal},

 Recall $F_1$ contains $Q$ with index $1$ or $2$ and $F_1/Q$ induces field automorphisms on $K$.
 Then

 By Lemma~\ref{L:2rank3or4}, there exists no involution in $T$ which is an $f$-element.
 Set $J = J(S) = J(T)$ for short.
 We have the inclusions $P \leq J \leq \Omega_1(T) \leq R_d$.
 This shows that $Z = \Omega_1(Z(\Omega_1(T))) \leq \Omega_1(C_{T}(P)) = \Omega_1(F_1 \times \gen{z}) = \gen{x,z}$.
 So $Z = \gen{x,z}$ and $Z$ coincides with $\Omega_1(Z(J))$.
 Therefore, since $\Baum(S) \leq T$ and (\ref{E:not2central}), we have that $T = \Baum(S)$ and